jhumelsine/jhumelsine.github.io/_posts/2025-04-04-approval-testing.md

 You’re still prototyping YDD, so you may not have quite enough domain knowledge to feel confident enough to specify behavior using TDD.
 However, you can prototype some code, and when you observe emerging behavior you like, then you can document it in a test.

-You putter around a bit and observe that the code is returned _Fred Flintstone_, which looks it’s doing what you’d expect it to do.
+You putter around a bit and observe that the code is returned _Fred Flintstone_, which looks it’s doing what you’d expect it to do for that scenario.

 __STOP!__ Don’t proceed with more code until you’ve documented this observation in a test.
 Create a __Given/When/Then__ test that asserts that _Fred Flintstone_ is returned.
 You may need to create the test from scratch, or maybe you’ve already been working on the __Given/When__ sections of a test, and you only need to complete the it with the __Then__ section that asserts _Fred Flintstone_.

-You can then proceed with coding making sure to always stop and document what we’re observing via tests.
+You can then proceed with additional coding making sure to always stop and document what we’re observing via tests.
 You should also refactor as you proceed to keep the code clean.

 As you prototype with Approval Testing, you may become more familiar with the domain.
-We you may become familiar enough to move from Approval Testing to TDD.
+You may become familiar enough to move from Approval Testing to TDD.

 ## Distinction between Approval and Characterization Tests
 When I first saw presentations about Approval Tests, I thought the presenters were using an alternative name for Characterization Tests.
-Based upon blog entries and videos by others, this seems to be a common interpretation.
+This seems to be a common interpretation based upon blog entries and videos by others.
 I think many view Approval and Characterization Tests as two names for the same process.

 After having thought about Approval and Characterization Tests over the years, I think the two processes are different with a subtle distinction.